HnZGaming/TorchUtils/README.md

 ## How to copy into your Torch plugin project

-You can either just extract a zip into your project or import as a shared project.
+This is a Shared Project.

 What is a shared project? https://stackoverflow.com/questions/30634753

+You can either drop in the zip or git submodule.